Supply Chain Resilience

-“Just-in-time” has long been a successful supply chain model structured for maximum efficiency.
-But in today’s volatile times, it is no longer working optimally.
-Companies now require resilient supply chains to guarantee their supply at all times.
+‘Just-in-time’ has – for a long time – been the most successful supply chain model for maximizing efficiency.
+But in these volatile times, it’s no longer necessarily the best.
+Companies now need resilient supply chains to guarantee their shipments at all times.

 Resilience brings significant benefits

-• Risk reduction: with a resilient supply chain, companies are better prepared for unforeseen events such as natural disasters, political instability, raw material shortages or supplier insolvencies.
-Reduced vulnerability to risk leads to greater business continuity.
+With a resilient supply chain, companies are better prepared for unforeseen events such as natural disasters, political instability, raw material shortages or supplier insolvencies.
+Reducing vulnerability to such risks leads to greater business continuity.

-• Adaptability: Companies with a resilient supply chain can respond more quickly to market changes and guarantee uninterrupted supply to their customers, even in the face of disruptions in certain parts of the supply chain.
+Companies with a resilient supply chain can respond more quickly to market changes and guarantee uninterrupted service to their customers – even in the face of disruptions to certain parts of their supply chain.

-• Cost reduction: efficient planning and resource allocation enable companies to use resources effectively.
+Efficient planning and resource allocation enables companies to use resources effectively.

 Framework: Resilience in the Supply Chain